PolusAI/microjson/docs/index.md

 ### Axis Object

-An axis object represents the choice of axes (2D or 3D).
+Together with the other axes in the axes array, an axis object represents the coordinate system of the MicroJSON object (2D-5D)
 It MUST have the following properties:
 - `"name"`: Representing the name of the axis.
 It MUST be a string.
 It may contain the following properties:
-- `"unit"`: Representing the units of the corresponding axis in the axes property.
+- `"unit"`: Representing the units of the corresponding axis of the geometries in the MicroJSON object.
 It MUST be an array with the elements having any of the following values: `[“angstrom", "attometer", "centimeter", "decimeter", "exameter", "femtometer", "foot", "gigameter", "hectometer", "inch", "kilometer", "megameter", "meter", "micrometer", "mile", "millimeter", "nanometer", "parsec", "petameter", "picometer", "terameter", "yard", "yoctometer", "yottameter", "zeptometer", "zettameter“]`
 - `"description"`: A string describing the axis.